wilhelmine-erber/mongoose-employee-registry/README.md

 # Employee Registry

-This project is about how to work with relations in a MongoDB database.
+This project is backend only.